damianphung/vueblog/docs/software/posthog.md

 You get to see graphs and charts and ask questions about feature engagement and product usage of your website.

-There are existing solutions such as [https://mixpanel.com/](https://mixpanel.com/ "Mixpanel") and [https://amplitude.com/](https://amplitude.com/ "Amplitude"), and of course Google Analytics.
+There are existing solutions such as [Mixpanel](https://mixpanel.com/) and [Amplitude](https://amplitude.com/), and of course Google Analytics.

 One unique feature about PostHog is the ability to self-host.
 You easily do this yourself and deploy on Heroku.
 Alternatively PostHog also offers a free tier on their hosted solution.